ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 [Version Control](https://en.wikipedia.org/wiki/Version_control) refers generally to systems for managing changes to documents or files.
 Version control systems let us keep track of what changes were made to a file, when they were made, and by whom.
 If you've ever used "Tracked changes" on a Word document with multiple authors, then you've seen a form of version control in action (though NOT one that is well suited to working with computer code!).

-The need for version control is particularly acute when working with computer code, where small changes to the text can have huge impacts on the results of running the code.
+The need for version control is particularly acute when _working with computer code_, where small changes to the text can have huge impacts on the results of running the code.

 Do you have a directory somewhere on your machine right now with five different versions of a Python script like this?